LED bulbs use 75% less energy than incandescent bulbs — DOE

 Section 1: The Anatomy of a 2026 Gas Bill

-So here's what happened: the "Commodity" price of natural gas has actually remained relatively stable in early 2026, thanks to increased North American production.
+The result: the "Commodity" price of natural gas has actually remained relatively stable in early 2026, thanks to increased North American production.
 But the "Delivered" price has diverged.
 When you audit your 2026 utility statement, you'll see that the "Federal Carbon Levy" line item is now, in some cases, nearly 40% of the actual commodity cost.
 It is a "Force Multiplier" for inefficiency.
 Every cubic meter of gas you waste through a leaky window or a 15-year-old furnace is now significantly more expensive than the gas itself.

 2026 Carbon Tax Exposure Matrix